A Comprehensive Workforce Analysis

 Automotive, Aerospace, Plastics, Wood and other Metal Manufacturing

-The Compatible Occupations Identified for the mining occupations were further examined to determine those that have the greatest opporunity for transferable skills.
+The Compatible Occupations Identified for the mining occupations were further examined to determine those that have the greatest opportunity for transferable skills.
 The information below provides a listing nationally that employ the compatible occupations that present the greatest opportunity for mining workers.
 Metal and equipment manufacturing, as well as transportation equipment manufacturing offer significant transferable skills opportunities for our workforce.
 Plastics, Wood Products, and Transportation/Warehousing are additional compatible industry sectors.
 Below are examples of three occupation codes in the mining workforce and their compatible occupations.

 Labor Market Profile